emilylil/altSSSAMlikelihood/README.md

 # altSSSAMlikelihood

-# A simple simulation/estimation procedure to check if a stock assessment model can estimate the catch and proportions-at-age, or catch-at-age when the underlying distribution is "correct" or "incorrect."
+# A simulation/estimation procedure to test if a stock assessment model can estimate the catch and proportions-at-age, or catch-at-age under an array of assumed distributions of the observed data

 Options for assumed distribution:
 1. Multivariate Log Normal (Catch-at-age)